FalKon1256/UBC-EECE-571S/README.md

   # Then run the dagger_train.py file.
   python dagger_train.py

-  # The policies are saved in the "models\bc" folder, for example:
+  # The policies are saved in the "models\dagger" folder, for example:
-  models\bc\bc-continuous-traj_20.zip
+  models\dagger\dagger-continuous-totalsteps_10000.zip
-  models\bc\bc-discrete-traj_20.zip
+  models\dagger\dagger-discrete-totalsteps_10000.zip
 ```

 4. Load a trained policy and run the environment.